luoxisteven/luoxisteven.github.io/md/en/privacy.md

 To exercise these rights, please contact us using the information provided below.

 ## 7. Third-Party Links
-The Website may contain links to third-party websites.
+Our Websites may contain links to third-party websites.
 We are not responsible for the privacy practices of these third parties.
 We recommend that you read their privacy policies when visiting these third-party websites.

 ## 8. Chatbot Data Processing
 - The chatbot records your conversation content to provide services.